 Because I often receive emails from readers asking questions about my work, my background or just random, fun questions about me, I decided to compile the most frequently asked.
 If there's something you'd like to know and you don't see an answer here, please feel free to email me directly at ciaochessa (at) gmail (dot) com Thanks so much for your interest!

-You can also read an interview that I did with Imprint Magazine and one with Flickr Spotlight Seven.
+You can also read recent interviews that I did with Imprint Magazine, Flickr Spotlight Seven and Better Than a Cupcake.

 1. How long have you been a photographer and did you go to school for photography?